Andrew-Pecyna/AI-Translation-Project/README.md

 - Generate translations using ChatGPT AI technology
 - Select from a number of available source and target languages
 - Registered users may save translations to their account
-- Profile space where uses may organize translations by category for easy refrence
+- Profile space where uses may organize translations by category for easy reference

 ## APIs